homanchou/xr/book/04-Meetin-Room-Communications.md

 Note:

-You can follow the guides here: https://hexdocs.pm/phoenix/channels.html for how to setup and secure the UserSocket and RoomChannel.
-If you want to see how that works you can follow that guide then return to this book to see how to re-use the live socket instead of creating a new socket.
+You are welcome to follow the official guides here: https://hexdocs.pm/phoenix/channels.html for how to setup and secure the UserSocket and RoomChannel.
+This chapter takes a slightly modified approach and piggybacks the channel off of the existing liveview socket.

-We're going to merge some of the javascript code in `user_socket.js` into `app.ts` in moment.
+We're going to merge some of the advice in the auto-generated javascript code in `user_socket.js` into `app.ts` in moment.

 ### Create a Room Channel